bikashkumarsingha/Calculator/README.md

 # Calculator
 I made this calculator using python
 You can add extra operators
-I use raplit and vs code editor
+\nI use raplit and vs code editor